This accessibility statement applies to midsussex.gov.uk, run by Mid Sussex District Council.

 Third-party content

 Our website contains third-party content.
-We do not have control over and are not responsible for the accessibility of this content, but we make our best to work with the third-party to improve its accessibility.
+We do not have control over and are not responsible for the accessibility of this content, but where possible we work with the third-party to improve accessibility.
 This includes:

 • Links to non MSDC websites